telldus/telldus-live-mobile-v3/README.md

 **Notes:**

-- keep the README.md complete and up to date!
+- Keep the README.md complete and up to date!
 Goal is that it contains everything you need to get started.
 - Feel free to adapt it as you see fit, you don't need permission.
 - Take flow type seriously, JS might not care but Java and Obj-C underneath can be very rude.